codesharedot/quantum-resistant-ledger-price/README.md

-# vestchain price
+# fabrk price

-Gets the vestchain price with Python (from JSON).
+Gets the fabrk price with Python (from JSON).

 https://pythonbasics.org